 Once these changes have been implemented across the site, Google will have more evidence that each LHF (low hanging fruit) optimized page is indeed relevant for the keywords it was ranking it for, thus opening more relevant organic keyword opportunities.

 The main thing to remember with this audit is that it’s simply reaffirming Google’s keyword suspicion regarding a page’s topical relevance.
-Pairing this audit with a TF-IDF analysis, strategic link building, or any other on-page optimization is a surefire way to keep rankings up and to the right.
+Pairing this audit with semantic analysis, strategic link building, or any other on-page optimization is a surefire way to keep rankings up and to the right.

 Let me turn this back to you; how have you seen these types of optimizations improve your traffic?
 What are some cool new ways you’d recommend optimizing your page for organic wins?